Cardiology Advertising: Digital Marketing to Cardiologists

 (Source: MedAxiom, 2022)

-Healthcare is trending toward more employed physicians versus practice owners—and cardiology is a prime example of this trend.
+Healthcare is trending toward more employed physicians than practice owners—and cardiology is a prime example.

 Payment Models and Public Programs